lbrpdx/batocera-controlcenter/README.md

 - `height`: QR code height in pixels (optional, default: 200)
 - `refresh`: Update interval in seconds (default: 0 = no refresh).
 Can be integer or float (e.g., `1`, `0.5`, `2.5`)
 - `align`: QR code alignment - `left`, `center` (default), or `right`
+- `bg`: HTML hex code for the background of the QR code - foreground color will be contrasting white or black automatically

 **Notes:**
 - Requires `qrcode` Python library (already installed on Batocera)